Crystal-SDS/controller/doc/api_specification_swift.md

 ## List tenants

-An application can ask for tenant list by issuing an HTTP POST request.
+An application can ask for tenant list by issuing an HTTP GET request.

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
-The URL is **/swift/tenants.**
+The URL that represents the tenant list resource is **/swift/tenants.**

 #### Method